usama54321/test/README.md

 ### Getting started

-You can either download the zipped assignment straight to your computer or clone it from GitHub using the command
+<b>You can either download the zipped assignment straight to your computer</b> or clone it from GitHub using the command

     $ git clone https://github.com/CG452/-PA1_Rasterization-.git

+We will be using CMake to build the assignments.
+If you don't have CMake (version >= 2.8) on your personal computer, you can install it using apt-get on Linux or Macports/Homebrew on OS X. Alternatively, you can download it directly from the CMake website.
+To build the code, start in the folder that GitHub made or that was created when you unzipped the download.
+Run

+    mkdir build; cd build

+to create a build directory and enter it, then

+    cmake ..
+to have CMake generate the appropriate Makefiles for your system, then

+    make
+to make the executable, which will be deposited in the build directory.

+If you are having problems on OS X, you should first try upgrading to the latest version of Xcode and installing command line tools by running the command

+    xcode-select --install

 ### What you will turn in
 You will submit your entire project directory in a *zip* file on lms.lums.edu.pk